mwdle/bitwarden-credentials-provider-plugin/README.md

 4. Dynamically converts each Bitwarden item into a native Jenkins credential, making it available to your jobs.

 > [!IMPORTANT]
-> This plugin provides credentials *dynamically* at runtime.
-As a result, they will **not** appear in credential dropdown lists in the Jenkins UI.
+> The credentials provided by this plugin will **not** appear in credential dropdown lists in the Jenkins UI.
 You cannot use these credentials to configure other plugins (like Git SCM) directly from the Jenkins interface.
 This provider is designed exclusively for use within pipelines via the `withCredentials()` step.

 ## Getting Started